-25. Take a boat to the neighboring island of Antiparos
+25. Take a day trip to the neighboring island of Antiparos

-It is worth dedicating a day to visit the neighboring Antiparos.
+It is worth taking a day trip to visit the nearby island of Antiparos.
 Boats often leave from Parikia and Pounta.
 From the port, you can take your car with you to tour the whole island.

 The ticket price is just under 2 euros.
-If you want to get your car you will pay depending on the size of the car.
-The journey from Pounta is about 5 minutes while from Parikia, it is about half an hour.
+If you want to take your car with you, the ticket price depends on its size.
+The journey from Pounta is about 5 minutes, while from Parikia, it is about half an hour.

 Antiparos is a small rocky inhabited island in the South Aegean in the heart of the Cyclades islands, which is less than a nautical mile from Paros.
 The shores of Antiparos are distinguished for their golden sand and crystal clear waters, and that is why the island attracts tourists during the summer months.

 If you visit Antiparos on a day trip, do not forget to admire the sea caves, a real wonder of nature that dates back hundreds of years.

 While in ancient times, Paros was known for its fine marble, used in statues and temples, today it is known for its breathtaking beaches and quality way of life, and impeccable Cycladic aesthetic that inspires poetic thoughts even to the most die-hard cynics.